interlay/interlay.github.io/docs/vault/overview.md

 - *Threshold*: `135%`
 - *Actions*: Users can execute redeem with this Vault and receive a premium of `5%` in DOT in addition to the redeemed BTC.

-**Vault Auction**:

-- *Threshold*: `120%`
-- *Actions*: Other Vaults can forcefully replace this Vault ([Replace protocol](https://interlay.gitlab.io/polkabtc-spec/spec/replace.html)), adding DOT collateral and taking over the BTC holdings of the undercollateralized Vault - earning a `5%` premium fee on the replaced BTC volume.

 **Vault Liquidation**:

 - *Threshold*: `110%`